Tiny Hoekstra

-Tiny Hoekstra (born 15 September 1996) is a Dutch women's footballer, who plays for Ajax.
-She previously played for Heerenveen between 2012 and 2021, and was the top scorer in the 2018–19 Eredivisie.
-Hoekstra has played for the Netherlands under-17, under-19 and under-21 teams.
+Tiny Hoekstra (born 15 September 1996) is a Dutch former footballer who played as a forward.
+She played for Heerenveen and Ajax during her club career and represented Netherlands at youth international level.

 Club career

-Hoekstra made her senior club debut for Heerenveen in the 2012–13 BeNe League, and scored on her home debut against FC Utrecht.
-In October 2018 Hoekstra was prevented from doing a post-match interview in Frisian, and told that all interviews must be done in Dutch.
-In April 2019, she scored six goals in a match against Achilles '29; Heerenveen won the match 12–0.
+Hoekstra started her youth career with VCR Rinsumageest, before moving to Heerenveen.
+She made her senior club debut for Heerenveen in the 2012–13 BeNe League, and scored on her home debut against Utrecht.
+In October 2018, she was prevented from doing a post-match interview in Frisian, and told that all interviews must be done in Dutch.
+In April 2019, she scored six goals in a match against Achilles '29; which resulted in a 12–0 win for Heerenveen.
 She was the top scorer in the 2018–19 Eredivisie with 27 goals.

-In May 2020, she signed a one-year contract extension with Heerenveen.
+In May 2020, Hoekstra signed a one-year contract extension with Heerenveen.
 In October 2020, she was critical of the Royal Dutch Football Association (KNVB) for suspending the 2020–21 Eredivisie for a month due to the COVID-19 pandemic.
 She made 12 appearances in the 2020–21 Eredivisie, scoring two goals.
 One of the goals was against Ajax.

 In May 2021, Hoekstra announced a move to Ajax on a one-year contract, for the 2021–22 Eredivisie.
-She scored in the final of the Eredivisie Cup, as Ajax lost 4–3 to FC Twente.
+On 5 June 2022, she scored in the final of the Eredivisie Cup as Ajax lost 4–3 to Twente.
+In August 2023, she extended her contract with Ajax until June 2025.
+She retired from professional football in May 2025.

 International career

-Hoekstra has played for the Netherlands under-17 and under-19 teams.
+Hoekstra has played for the Netherlands under-17, under-19 and under-23 teams.
 She scored for Netherlands under-19s in a 2015 UEFA Women's Under-19 Championship qualification match against Slovenia.
-Hoekstra has not been selected for the Dutch senior team.

-Personal life

-Hoekstra is from Rinsumageest, Friesland, Netherlands.
+In February 2023, Hoekstra received her first call-up to the Netherlands national team.
+On 31 May 2023, she was named in the provisional squad for the 2023 FIFA Women's World Cup.